-\cdot Students are required to upload the completed and signed mid-rotation feedback form to ICON to receive full credit.

-\cdot Students are required to complete and upload a Social Determinants of Health assignment to ICON.
-See ICON for more information.

-\cdot Students are required to attend the scheduled Advanced Student Lectures during their rotation.
-Attendance is mandatory.

-· Students are required to present an interesting case during the last week of the rotation.

-\cdot Students are required to evaluate a minimum of 3 Pediatric faculty, fellows, and residents with whom they work throughout the 4-week rotation.
+- · Students are required to upload the completed and signed mid-rotation feedback form to ICON to receive full credit. - · Students are required to complete and upload a Social Determinants of Health assignment to ICON.
+See ICON for more information. - · Students are required to attend the scheduled Advanced Student Lectures during their rotation.
+Attendance is mandatory. - · Students are required to present an interesting case during the last week of the rotation. - · Students are responsible for initiating on-line evaluations. - · Students are required to complete the CCOM Clerkship Evaluation. - · Students are required to evaluate a minimum of 3 Pediatric faculty, fellows, and residents with whom they work throughout the 4-week rotation.

-PEDS:8412 Developmental and Behavioral Pediatrics - 2 or 4 weeks

-Faculty: Marcio Leyser MD and Staff
+Faculty: Marcio Leyser, MD, and Staff Offered: All blocks

-Administrative Sofia Ramirez, MBA Contact: 2015-22 BT sofia-ramirez@uiowa.edu Max 1 Enrollment:
+Administrative Sofia Ramirez, MBA Max 1 Contact: 2015-22 BT Enrollment: